Ceremonials: Promotion

 They performed "Shake It Out" and "What the Water Gave Me" on the Canal+ show La Musicale in France on 18 November.
 The following day, Florence and the Machine appeared on the American sketch comedy show Saturday Night Live for the second time, performing "Shake It Out" and "No Light, No Light".
 The group stopped by BBC Radio 1 on 25 November for a special Live Lounge set, which included performances of "Shake It Out", "What the Water Gave Me", "Rabbit Heart (Raise It Up)", "Dog Days Are Over" and "No Light, No Light", as well as a cover of "Take Care" by Drake featuring Rihanna.
 They performed "Spectrum" on The X Factor USA semi-final results show on 15 December.
 The band performed at the Los Angeles portion of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest, which was broadcast live on 31 December on ABC.
 The band performed "No Light, No Light" at the 2012 Brit Awards at the O2 Arena in on 21 February 2012.
 On 2 July 2012, a music video for "Breaking Down" was officially released.

+“Seven Devils” was played in trailers for Game of Thrones, Beautiful Creatures, 2 Guns, and Agatha All Along.